dougeby/IntuneDocs/intune-azure/enroll-devices/what-is.md

 If you use Exchange ActiveSync, either on-premises or hosted in the cloud, you can enable simple Intune management without enrollment.
 More information is coming soon.
 Windows PCs can also be managed using [Intune client software](https://docs.microsoft.com/intune/deploy-use/manage-windows-pcs-with-microsoft-intune).

-## Overview of device enrollment methods

-The following table shows Intune enrollment methods and the supported capabilities and requirements of each method.
-The capabilities and requirements are described below.

-- **Wipe** - Indicates whether the device needs to be wiped before users can enroll the device.
-The term "wipe" means a factory reset of the device, which removes all data.
 - **Affinity** - Associates devices with users.
 Required for mobile application management (MAM) and conditional access to company data.
 For more information, see [User affinity](enroll-ios-device-enrollment-program-devices.md).
 - **Lock** - Prevents users from removing the device from management. iOS devices require Supervised mode for Lock.